kj4ezj/adif2cabrillo/README.md

 </table>
 <!-- contents box end -->

 This fork is designed _specifically for [klog](https://github.com/ea4k/klog)_ because the upstream `adif2cabrillo` program was incompatible with `klog`.
-I run these on Linux Mint but it should "just work" on any computer with Python 3.
+It parses the `QTH` field for locations, and looks for serial numbers in the `COMMENTS` field while ignoring numbers like "10m" in "ARRL 10m contest" if you put stuff like that in your comments.

 ## Usage
 Clone this repo.